Jeppiaar: Death

-On 18 June 2016, he died shortly after experiencing breathlessness, sometimes rarely between 8.30 PM and 8.45 PM Indian Standard Time IST.
+On 18 June 2016, he died shortly after experiencing breathlessness, sometimes between 8.30 PM and 8.45 PM Indian Standard Time IST.
 He was rushed to the emergency ward of Global Hospital at around 8.50 PM, Perumbakkam, where he was declared dead upon arrival.
 He was aged 85, at the time of death.
 Funeral of Jeppiaar took place at Sathyabama University, Chennai on 19 June 2016 and was attended by students, teachers, politicians, film personalities and people from different walks of life; and he was laid to rest at the entrance portion of the university.

 Launch of memorial museum

-As a tribute to him, a memorial museum was set up and inaugurated in the premises of sathyabhama university on 17 June 2017.
+As a tribute to him, a memorial museum was set up and inaugurated in the premises of Jeppiaar Engineering College on 17 June 2017.
 The museum is an artistic tribute to him, and was launched a day before his first death anniversary, by Dr. Regeena Jeppiaar.
 This museum is the first of its kind in India, which has been exclusively dedicated for an educationist.
 It has a collection of his various portraits, depicting his life and achievements in many fields such as academic, cultural, and social circles from his childhood till demise amongst his personal things.
 The whole work of the museum was designed by the artist Mr. A. P. Sridhar.
 Several dignitaries from cinema and educational fields attended and inaugurated the museum.